MIPT-Oulu/OAProgressionMR/README.md

 ### Description

-1. The code requires the OAI Baseline/00m dataset - textual variables and SAG 3D DESS MR images.
+1. The code requires the OAI Baseline (i.e. `00m`) dataset - textual variables and SAG 3D DESS MR images.

 2. Create a Conda environment from `environment.yml`.
 Install the code as a Python module.